PANTHEONtech/StoneWork/examples/getting-started/README.md

       tap:
         vppTapIfName: vpp-tap # name of the VPP-side
 ```
-Apply the new desired config with (remember that the config dir is mounted into
+Remember, that the config dir is mounted into
-the container under `/etc/stonework/config`):
+the container under `/etc/stonework/config`.
+Apply the new, desired config with:
 ```
 $ docker exec stonework agentctl config update --replace /etc/stonework/config/new-config.yaml
 ```